 - Place the lid on top and press cook.

 It’s that simple!
-The cooking time for steamed chicken is approximately 20 minutes, but it will depend on the size of the cut.
+The cooking time for steamed chicken is approximately 20 minutes, but it will depend on the cut size.

 2. Chicken and Rice

-This simple recipe allows you to cook a whole meal in your rice cooker at the same time.
-You can literally just place all of the ingredients in the cooker, press cook, and then walk away.
+This simple recipe allows you to cook a whole meal in your rice cooker simultaneously.
+You can place all ingredients in the cooker, press cook, and then walk away.

 Once return at the end of the rice cooking cycle, you have a meal ready for the family of four to enjoy.